 A smaller project between $10,000 and $15,000 may include painting walls, refacing cabinets, upgrading the sink, and installing a tile backsplash.
 A $30,000+ renovation may include installing custom cabinets, hardwood floors, granite counters, and high-end appliances.

-How to use the money wisely?
+How to wisely use your money while renovating your kitchen?

 You don‘t need deep pockets to make major changes to an outdated kitchen.
 Add style and function with an affordable mix of traditional and modern upgrades for the perfect budget kitchen remodel.